Consumer – Travel

 After reviewing the terms and conditions, if you feel that the airline is acting outside their own conditions of carriage, and also due to the exceptional circumstances arising from COVID-19, we would suggest submitting a formal complaint to them.
 You could include the advice about travel to the USA on the Department of Foreign Affair’s website to support your claim.
 Another option that may be open to you is the Small Claims procedure.

-If you decide not to fly because you are concerned about COVID-19 you may lose the money you paid if the flight has not been cancelled by the airline or if you have not booked it as part of a package holiday.
+If you decide not to fly because you are concerned about COVID-19 or because of Government restrictions, you may lose the money you paid if the flight has not been cancelled by the airline or if you have not booked it as part of a package holiday.
 If you booked the flight yourself you have no entitlement to re-routing or a refund.
 It could still be worthwhile contacting your airline as some airlines are offering other options such as a voucher/credit note.
 Find out more about your rights as an air passenger at www.flightrights.ie.
 You should also contact your travel insurance provider to see if you can claim on your policy.

 In the first instance we would suggest that you check the terms and conditions of your contract to see what is outlined if you cancel your contract.
 If it is not set out in the terms and conditions that you are entitled to a refund in these circumstances we would suggest that you contact the ferry company and try and negotiate with them to get a remedy that you are happy with.
 You should outline that the Department of Foreign Affairs has advised against non-essential travel.
 Please be aware that the ferry company is under no obligation to negotiate with you in the case where you cancel your booking.